ansible/lightbulb/workshops/simple_playbook/README.md

 1. Nginx is started on each host.

 While developing the playbook use the `--syntax-check` to check your work and debug problems.
 Run your playbook in verbose mode using the `-v` switch to get more information on what Ansible is doing.
 Try `-vv` and `-vvv` for added verbosity.
 Also consider running `--check` to do a dry-run as you are developing.

-#### NOTE

-You will need to make sure each host in web has setup the EPEL repo to find the nginx package.

 ### Resources